Skip to content

 • Not an end-to-end solution: Although ATF can be configured to meet your business’ specific testing requirements within ServiceNow, bear in mind that ATF isn’t an end-to-end testing solution.
 Most modern IT landscapes are complex constellations that involve many applications, and testing processes in their entirety, and not just partially, is ideal for absolute confidence.
 For this, you’ll need a solution that can test every aspect of that landscape, not just ServiceNow.

-• Limited testing capabilities: As ServiceNow write on their own page, ATF is intended to test the changes you make to your instance, but not to test base ServiceNow functionality.
+• Limited testing capabilities: As ServiceNow writes on their own page, ATF is intended to test the changes you make to your instance, but not to test base ServiceNow functionality.
 ATF is also not intended for unit tests, performance tests, or load tests.
 If your requirements lay outside this scope, you’ll need additional testing tools, which will add complexity to your IT landscape.

 • No mobile/tablet testing support: ATF does not support mobile and tablet UI testing yet.
 Again, this means additional investment must be made if these interfaces take part in your business-critical processes.